This article is part of our PC-building beginner’s guide. You can view the entire guide here.

 We covered this concept in this article, so if you think this will be applicable to you give it a read.

-Gen 4 drives are faster, but they also cost more.
+Gen 4 drives reach higher speeds (about twice those of gen 3), but they also cost more.
 If you opt for a gen 4 drive, make sure your motherboard has a 4th-generation M.2 slot.
 Otherwise, you’ll be paying for faster speeds that you won’t be able to utilize.

 How to choose your RAM:

 RAM is another component that is typically worth spending a little bit extra on.
 If you’re on a tight budget you can get by with 8GB of RAM, but you should never drop below that.

 It’s also important to note the DDR type of your RAM.
 DDR4 is the most recent RAM technology that is commonly available on the market, and is about twice as fast as its predecessor DDR3.